 Enter your zip code below to view your elected officials.

-We are closely monitoring and supporting Senate Bill 13-201, which would designate cats and dogs adopted from Colorado shelters and rescues as the official state pets of Colorado.
+Senate Bill 13-201, which designates cats and dogs adopted from Colorado shelters and rescues as the official state pets of Colorado, was signed into law on May 13 by Gov. John Hickenlooper.

-This eagerly awaited bill will celebrate our love for shelter and rescue pets in Colorado, and could lead to more cats and dogs being adopted from shelters and rescue groups in our fantastic, pet-friendly state.
+This eagerly awaited bill celebrates our love for shelter and rescue pets in Colorado, and could lead to more cats and dogs being adopted from shelters and rescue groups in our fantastic, pet-friendly state.

 Dog Protection Act Passes